Nerdio Manager Installation Guide

 This section guides you through the process of installing Nerdio Manager in your Azure subscription and initializing Nerdio Manager.

-By following these steps, you are registering an Enterprise Application in your own Azure tenant, in a subscription that you select, and into a new resource group.
-Once the install is complete, you gain access to a URL and are able to sign in to the Nerdio Manager web application.
+By following these steps, you are registering an Enterprise application in your own Azure tenant, in a subscription that you select, inside a new resource group, or an existing resource group as long as it's empty.
+Once the installation is complete, you receive a URL to sign in to the Nerdio Manager web application.

 Nerdio Manager is installed and billed through the Azure Marketplace.